Richard-Rao/Minesweeper/README.md

 # Minesweeper Using Java
 <span stype="color blue">**Inspiration:**</span>
-This game was primarily created due to my own enjoyment of the game and a test to see if my own understanding of the game was enough for me to recreate it.
-This is a rather simple version of the game made entirely of text.
+This game was primarily created due to my own enjoyment of the Minesweeper.

+The entire game is coded using Java and is meant to be played on an IDE.
+The game takes user input on what action they wish to perform and where.
+The field of the game is maintained using nested arrays and updates to the field are performed either through specified points or through recursion(if a revealed cell reveals multiple other cells).

+The victory condition is achieved only when the total amount of revealed cells is equal to the number of cells minus the amount of mines.
+Revealing a position containing a mine causes a loss.

 <span style="color:blue">**Example(lined up in game)**</span>